microsoft/semantic-kernel/docs/decisions/0039-agent-interactions.md

 **2. Local Agent**

-An agent that relies soley on local chat-history can bind to the `LocalChannel` class, instead of creating a custom channel.
+An agent that relies solely on local chat-history can bind to the `LocalChannel` class, instead of creating a custom channel.
 This example shows the implementation of the ChatCompletionClient:

 > Note now the `LocalChannel` accepts the static `InvokeAsync` as a callback which has private access to `agent`.